ahmadawais/WPTallyAPI-Shortcodes/README.md

 # WPTallyAPI-Shortcodes
 `[wta]` Shortcode to obtain total plugins count and total plugins downloads count attached to a WordPress.org Username.

+NOTE: WPTallyAPI-Shortcodes plugin uses transients to cache the counts for `24 * HOUR_IN_SECONDS`.

 ## Shortcode
 - `[wta]` shortcode accepts following parameters